-- 1. Complete and send the regular online application form to Point University. - 2.
-Complete and submit a Dual Credit Enrollment form. - 3.
-Send an official high school transcript or the equivalent with credits and grades achieved thus far. - 4.
+- 3. Send an official high school transcript or the equivalent with credits and grades achieved thus far. - 4.
 Send an official transcript to Point University from every previously attended university, dual credit enrollment program, postsecondary school or credit-by-examination testing (e.g., CLEP or AP). - 5.
 Complete and submit the personal reference form or have someone else submit one spiritual reference form.
 The reference forms are available on the website or from the Admission Office.
 The reference must be completed on the official University form.
 The spiritual reference form may be completed by someone in a position of spiritual leadership or care, such as a minister, Bible study teacher, Christian educator or other staff minister.
 This reference may not be provided by a relative. - 6.
-Any other information that is requested or that the student chooses to submit to the University in order to provide evidence of the ability to do university-level work may be considered by the Admission Committee.
+If a freshman or sophomore student, send an official report of scores for a standardized test (e.g., SAT, ACT, or PSAT) to Point University (Point University's code for the SAT I is 5029; Point University's code for the ACT is 0785). - 7.
+Any other information that is requested or that the student chooses to submit to the University in order to provide evidence of the ability to do university-level work.